Lunedor/plex-parity/README.md

    - Upcoming episodes
 4. If mismatch exists, use TMDB override in show settings or `Maintenance`.
 5. If needed, recover ignored items from `Maintenance`.
+6. Open `Settings` to check for app updates and run an in-app fast-forward update (git clone installs).

 ## Notes